photostructure/batch-cluster.js/README.md

 The child process must use `stdin` and `stdout` for control/response.
 BatchCluster will ensure a given process is only given one task at a time.

-1. Extend the [Task](classes/_task_.task.html) class to parse results from your child process.
+1. Create a singleton instance of [BatchCluster](classes/_batchcluster_.batchcluster.html).

+    Note the
-2. Create a singleton instance of `BatchCluster`.
-Note the [constructor options](classes/_batchcluster_.batchcluster.html#constructor) takes a union type of
+    [constructor options](classes/_batchcluster_.batchcluster.html#constructor) takes a union type of

     * [ChildProcessFactory](interfaces/_batchcluster_.childprocessfactory.html) and